Code-the-Dream-School/herring-team1/README.md

 This journey wouldn’t have been possible without the incredible people who made it happen:
 - **Mentors**: John McGarvey and KJ Loving, for their invaluable guidance and encouragement.
-- **Development Team**: Ira, Vera, Oksana, Maria, and Oksana – a hard-working team that turned vision into reality.
+- **Development Full Stack Team**: Iryna Kolhanova, Vera Fesianava, Oxana Michkasova, Mariya Doronkina, and Oksana Feterovskaya – a hard-working team that turned vision into reality.

 ---